thedevdojo/static/README.md

 #### 5. Collections

 You'll also be able to add collections of data to your application.

-**collections/menu.json**
+Here's an example collection located at **collections/menu.json**

 ```
 [